Deep-MI/FastSurfer/Docker/README.md

 As you can see, only the tag of the image is changed from gpu to cpu and the standard docker is used (no --gpus defined).
 In addition, the --device cpu flag is passed to explicitly turn on CPU usage inside FastSurferCNN.

-### Example 4: Build GPU FastSurferCNN container (segmentation only)
+### Example 4: Build GPU FastSurferCNN Image (segmentation only)

-In order to build the docker image for FastSurferCNN (segmentation only; on GPU; no FreeSurfer needed) simply go to the parent directory (FastSurfer) and execute the docker build command directly:
+In order to build the Docker image for FastSurferCNN (segmentation only; on GPU; no FreeSurfer needed) simply go to the parent directory (FastSurfer) and execute the docker build command directly:

 ```bash
 cd ..